cr2007/links.hwtech.club/README.md

 <br>

 <!-- Description Paragraph -->
-<p>This website is a landing page that allows us to easily share multiple links on our social media pages.</p>
+<p>This website is a landing page for <a href="https://github.com/HWTechClub">HW Tech Club</a> that allows us to easily share multiple links on our social media pages.</p>
 <p>This link will be placed in the website section for all our Social Media Pages</p>
 <p>Think of it as a Linktree alternative, but with better personalisation</p>
 <br>